fhamborg/Giveme5W1H/README.md

 [![PyPI version](https://badge.fury.io/py/giveme5w1h.svg)](https://badge.fury.io/py/giveme5w1h)

-Giveme5W1H is an open source, state of the art system that extracts phrases answering the journalistic 5W1H questions describing a news article's main event, i.e., who did what, when, where, why, and how?
+Giveme5W1H is an open source, state-of-the-art system to extract phrases answering the journalistic 5W1H questions describing a news article's main event, i.e., who did what, when, where, why, and how?
 You can access the system through a simple RESTful API from any programming language or use it as a Python 3 library.

 The figure below shows an excerpt of a news article with highlighted 5W1H phrases.
 <img src="https://raw.githubusercontent.com/fhamborg/Giveme5W1H/master/misc/example5w1h.png" />